4.5 Control Point Marking During Scanning

 The PortalCam control point procedure differs because the device is mounted on a tripod rather than placed directly on the ground.
 The requirements for app and firmware versions are specific: LCC Scan version 1.2.0_p1 or later and firmware version V3.2.3-20251104 or later are required for control point functionality.

-For shared control points used across multiple PortalCam maps in a Map Fusion workflow, the device placement at the same physical location across different scan sessions needs to be approximately consistent: position difference less than 0.5 m, orientation within 20 degrees, and height difference within approximately 10 cm.
+Shared control points across Map Fusion sessions.
+For shared control points used across multiple PortalCam maps in a Map Fusion workflow, the device placement at the same physical location across different scan sessions needs to be approximately consistent: position difference less than 1.6 ft (0.5 m), orientation within 20 degrees, and height difference within approximately 4 in (10 cm).
 Exact repeatability is not required, but gross inconsistency between sessions degrades fusion quality.

 Marking for RTK Accuracy Verification